grz0zrg/fsynth/README.md

 ## MIDI Feature list (Integrated MIDI support with the WebMIDI API):

  * Integrated note-on/note-off messages, note frequency, velocity, MIDI channel and elapsed time are accessible in the fragment shader
- * Polyphony is automatically detected from the GPU capabilities (704 notes with a GeForce GTX 970 GPU, 16 notes is the minimum)
+ * Polyphony is automatically detected from the GPU capabilities (704 notes with a GeForce GTX 970 GPU, 16 notes is the minimum, maximum also depend on the shader complexity)
  * Hot plugging of MIDI devices are supported
  * MIDI enabled shader inputs